Key Takeaways

 Step 2: Determine Your Monthly Rate

-Using the VA Payment Calculator charts for 2025/2026, find the monthly amount corresponding to your rating and dependent status.
+Using the VA Payment Calculator charts, find the monthly amount for your rating and dependent status.
+For 2025 rates, a veteran at 50% (single, no dependents) receives approximately $1,102.04/month.

 Step 3: Count the Eligible Months

-Count the number of full months between your Effective Date (start of the next month) and your Approval Date.
+Count full months between your Effective Date (start of the next month) and your Approval Date.

-(Monthly Rate) x (Number of Eligible Months) = Estimated Lump Sum
+(Monthly Rate) × (Number of Eligible Months) = Estimated Lump Sum

 Filing Date: August 15, 2025